Donard97/Donard97/README.md

 🔭 I’m currently studying at [Microverse](https://www.microverse.org/)

- 🌱 I’m currently learning: **Javascript, React, Ruby, Ruby on Rails**
+ 🌱 I’m currently learning: **JavaScript, React, Ruby, Ruby on Rails**

  👨‍💻 All of my projects are available at [Donard97](https://github.com/Donard97)